benquinlan-07/xperience-community-content-type-restrictions/README.md

 > To assist you with migrating your data from this plugin, I have included a script below.
 Note that this script is provided for general use and may need to be modified based on how your specific instance of XbyK is setup.
 >
 > ```sql
-> insert into CMS_WebPageScope (WebPageScopeWebsiteChannelID, WebPageScopeWebPageItemID, > WebPageScopeIncludeChildren, WebPageScopeGUID)
+> insert into CMS_WebPageScope (WebPageScopeWebsiteChannelID, WebPageScopeWebPageItemID, WebPageScopeIncludeChildren, WebPageScopeGUID)
 > select		WebsiteChannelID, null, 0, newid()
 > from		CMS_WebsiteChannel wc
 > left join	CMS_WebPageScope wps on wc.WebsiteChannelID = wps.WebPageScopeWebsiteChannelID
 > where		wps.WebPageScopeWebsiteChannelID is null
 >
-> insert into CMS_WebPageScopeContentType (WebPageScopeContentTypeWebPageScopeID, > WebPageScopeContentTypeContentTypeID)
+> insert into CMS_WebPageScopeContentType (WebPageScopeContentTypeWebPageScopeID, WebPageScopeContentTypeContentTypeID)
 > select		WebPageScopeID, ContentTypeConfigurationContentTypeId
 > from		CMS_WebPageScope
 > cross join	BQCTR_ContentTypeConfiguration
 > where		ContentTypeConfigurationAllowAtRoot = 1
 >
-> insert into CMS_AllowedChildContentType (AllowedChildContentTypeParentID, > AllowedChildContentTypeChildID)
+> insert into CMS_AllowedChildContentType (AllowedChildContentTypeParentID, AllowedChildContentTypeChildID)
-> select		distinct ctc.ContentTypeConfigurationContentTypeId, ctat.> ContentTypeAllowedTypeContentTypeId
+> select		distinct ctc.ContentTypeConfigurationContentTypeId, ctat.ContentTypeAllowedTypeContentTypeId
 > from		BQCTR_ContentTypeAllowedType ctat
-> inner join	BQCTR_ContentTypeConfiguration ctc on ctat.> ContentTypeAllowedTypeContentTypeConfigurationId = ctc.ContentTypeConfigurationId
+> inner join	BQCTR_ContentTypeConfiguration ctc on ctat.ContentTypeAllowedTypeContentTypeConfigurationId = ctc.ContentTypeConfigurationId
 > ```

+# Xperience Community: Content Type Restrictions

 ## Description